WooCommerce Automated Emails: The Ultimate Guide To Boosting Profits With Automation

 In this section of the post, we're going to look at the types of WooCommerce automated emails you can send out to your customers.

-If you've promised them deals - let them know they'll be getting those in the subsequent emails.
+If you've promised them deals - let them know they'll be getting those in subsequent emails.
 And if you've promised to offer a coupon code - share it first and then introduce them to your brand.

 For example, Sweaty Betty - asks people to sign up to get a 15% discount and free delivery.